maggie202506/cudy-docs-aibot/docs/user_guide/switch/system_manage.md

 # System Manage

+!!!
+Note
+    Images of GS1024E are for reference only; details may vary by model.

 ## System Info
 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/system-info.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

 - System name: The name assigned to the switch for identification purposes.
-You may customize it.
+By default, it displays the product model.
+You may customize it, but the length cannot exceed 32 characters.
 - MAC address: A unique identifier assigned to network interfaces for communications on the physical network segment.
 - IPv4 address: The IP address assigned to the switch using the IPv4 protocol.
 - Link-local IPv6 address: IPv6 address used for communication within the local network segment.